 The Great Migration Rally

-**REGISTRATION FOR THE GREAT MIGRATION RALLY EVENT IS NOW CLOSED!**
+**REGISTRATION FOR THE GREAT MIGRATION RALLY EVENT IS CURRENTLY CLOSED!**

-The Kansas Wetlands Education Center is celebrating spring migration with The Great Migration Rally from 2 to 7 p.m., on April 13.
+Every other year, the Kansas Wetlands Education Center celebrates spring migration with The Great Migration Rally.

 “It’s an event modified from one of our activities that features migration,” said Curtis Wolf, KWEC manager.
 “The concept is to provide information about the hazards birds face during migration with a fun and entertaining approach.”

 Participants start off by drawing a “bird” card, worth so many points.
 The rarer the species, the more points it is worth.